Picovoice/picovoice/demo/python/README.md

 It allows testing Picovoice on a corpus of audio files.
 The demo is mainly useful for quantitative performance benchmarking.
 It accepts 16kHz audio files.
 Picovoice processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
-The following processes a file looking for instances of the wake phrase defined in the file located at `${PATH_TO_PORCUPINE_KEYWORD_FILE}` and then infers the follow-on spoken command using the context defined by the file located at `${PATH_TO_RHINO_CONTEXT_FILE)}`.
+The following processes a file looking for instances of the wake phrase defined in the file located at `${PATH_TO_PORCUPINE_KEYWORD_FILE}` and then infers the follow-on spoken command using the context defined by the file located at `${PATH_TO_RHINO_CONTEXT_FILE)}`:

 ```bash
 picovoice_demo_file \